Market Bosworth RFC

 Market Bosworth RFC is an English rugby union club based in Market Bosworth, Leicestershire.
-Bosworth currently compete in the Midlands 2 East (South) league.
+Bosworth currently compete in Regional 2 Midlands East.
 The club play their home games at Cadeby Lane and their colours are blue and yellow.
-During the 2011 season, Market Bosworth's under 17's were National Champions as well as County Champions.
+During the 2011 season, Market Bosworth's under-17's were National Champions as well as County Champions.
 Former England and British and Irish Lions player, Ollie Smith played for Market Bosworth from the age of 14.
 Market Bosworth's local rivals are Hinckley RFC.

 President

 John Ward has taken the role of Club President next season, replacing fellow president Harry Whitehead who has stepped down and it's fitting to note his long and distinguished contribution to the club.
 Harry grew up in North Wales but did not start playing rugby until he left school.
 His first two games were on the wing but he wasted little time in moving up to hooker where he played ever since.
 John Ward is a Bosworth club man through and through.
-He has been a Vice-President for a number of years and coached a Bosworth side at under 14's through to under 16's quite a number of this successful team are still playing or associated with the club.
+He has been a Vice-President for a number of years and coached a Bosworth side at under-14's through to under-16's quite a number of this successful team are still playing or associated with the club.